Right to sit in the United States: Missouri

+Missouri passed a right to sit law for women workers in 1885.

+In 1973, the Missouri Attorney General ruled that employers must provide seating for both sexes, or in cases where standing was necessary, no seating for either sex.

-Missouri passed a right to sit law in 1885.
-The law was repealed on August 28th, 2007.
+Missouri's right to sit law was repealed on August 28, 2007.

-The St. Louis Code of Ordinances mandates "all employers of females in any mercantile business or occupation to provide and maintain suitable seats for the use of female employees, at or beside the counter or work bench where employed, and to permit the use of seats by employees to an extent as may be reasonable for the preservation of their health."
+The St. Louis Code of Ordinances mandated that "all employers of females in any mercantile business or occupation to provide and maintain suitable seats for the use of female employees, at or beside the counter or work bench where employed, and to permit the use of seats by employees to an extent as may be reasonable for the preservation of their health."
 Any employer found to have violated this provision is guilty of a misdemeanor.
+In 1973, the ordinance was modified to be gender neutral, stating that "An employer must provide seats for all employees or prove that business necessity precludes such seats and not provide them for any employees."

 Montana

-Montana first passed a right to sit law in 1885.
+Montana enacted a right to sit law for women workers in 1885.

+Montana's right to sit law was amended to be gender neutral in 1975.

-Montana labor law states that employers "shall provide suitable seats for all employees and shall permit them to use such seats when they are not employed in the active duties of their employment."
+Montana labor law currently states that employers "shall provide suitable seats for all employees and shall permit them to use such seats when they are not employed in the active duties of their employment."
 Employers found violating this provision can be found guilty of a misdemeanor and upon conviction fined between $50 and $200, imprisoned in the county jail between 10 and 60 days, or be both fined and imprisoned.

 Nebraska

-Nebraska first passed a suitable seating law for women workers in 1883.
+Nebraska enacted a suitable seating law for women workers in 1883.
+The law applied to women workers in stores, offices, and educational institutions.
+In 1899, without reference to the 1883 law, another law was passed granting the right to sit for women workers in manufacturing, mercantile, and mechanical establishments, as well as restaurant and hotel workers.
+A 1913 amendment to the 1883 law included factory workers.
+In 1919, an amendment to the 1913 act extended the right to sit to all women workers.

+Nebraska's suitable seating law was repealed on April 28, 1969.
+Legislative Bill 411 to "Repeal Preference Statutes Based on Sex" was introduced by state legislator Fern Hubbard Orme.

+The Nebraska Fair Employment Practice Act lists sitting as a reasonable accommodation "with respect to pregnancy, childbirth, or related medical conditions".

 Nevada

 On February 14, 1917, Nevada passed a right to sit law for women workers.
-The legislation stated that "employer in any manufacturing, mechanical, or mercantile establishment, laundry, hotel, or restaurant, or other establishment, employing any female, shall provide suitable seats for all female employees, and shall permit them to use such seats when they are not engaged in the active duties of their employment."
+The legislation stated that an "employer in any manufacturing, mechanical, or mercantile establishment, laundry, hotel, or restaurant, or other establishment, employing any female, shall provide suitable seats for all female employees, and shall permit them to use such seats when they are not engaged in the active duties of their employment."

 In 1975, the suitable seating provision in Chapter 609 of the Nevada Revised Statutes was repealed.